multimatum-Team/multimatum/reports/sprint9.md

 I will work with other teammates on the group feature.

 ### Louis
+This week I implemented activity and adapter for display groups.
+It was a lot of recupartion of what we did for displaying deadlines.
+The hard parts was to write test.
+The way the groups are working is slighlty different than deadlines so I did more bruteforce way but it works.
+I planned to work on some more UI feature, like a details for the groups, but the tests tooks me too much time.
+I'll do this next week.

 ### Valentin
 My task for this week was to (almost) finish the parser for dates and times.